Eight-thousander: Proposed expansion

 In 2012, to relieve capacity pressure and overcrowding on the world's highest mountain, greater restrictions were placed on expeditions to the summit of Mount Everest.
 To address the growing capacity constraints, Nepal lobbied the International Climbing and Mountaineering Federation (or UIAA) to reclassify five subsidiary summits (two on Lhotse and three on Kanchenjunga), as standalone eight-thousanders, while Pakistan lobbied for a sixth subsidiary summit (on Broad Peak) as a standalone eight-thousander.
-See table below for list of all subsidiary summits of eight-thousander mountains.
+See table below for list of all subsidiary summits of eight-thousanders.

 In 2012, the UIAA initiated the ARUGA Project, with an aim to see if these six new 8000. m-plus peaks could feasibly achieve international recognition.
 The proposed six new eight-thousander peaks have a topographic prominence above 60. m, but none would meet the wider UIAA prominence threshold of 600. m (the lowest prominence of the existing 14 eight-thousanders is Lhotse, at 610. m).
 Critics noted that of the six proposed, only Broad Peak Central, with a prominence of 181 m, would even meet the 150. m prominence threshold to be a British Isles Marilyn.
 The appeal noted the UIAA's 1994 reclassification of Alpine four-thousander peaks used a prominence threshold of 30. m, amongst other criteria; the logic being that if 30. m worked for 4,000. m summits, then 60. m is proportional for 8,000. m summits.

 As of April 2024, there has been no conclusion by the UIAA and the proposals appear to have been set aside.